simplefoc/simplefoc.github.io/docs/simplefoc_library/code/motors/bldc_motors.md

 MOT: Measured D-inductance in mH: 0.50
 MOT: Measured Q-inductance in mH: 0.59
 ```

-For the moment <span class="simple">Simple<span class="foc">FOC</span>library</span> considers the inductance value to be the same for q and d axis.
-So once the example is executed use the q axis inductance value for `motor.phase_inductance`.
+From the release v2.4.0 the <span class="simple">Simple<span class="foc">FOC</span>library</span> allows for setting both for q and d axis inductance value.
+The values can be accesed using the `motor.axis_inductance` variable (`motor.axis_inductance.d` and `motor.axis_inductance.q`) and they can be set in the constructor.
+The method `characteriseMotor` will measure both of them, print them to the serial monitor and set them to the `motor.axis_inductance` variable.

 </details>
 </blockquote>